veerendra363/DSA/DynamicProgramming/dp.md

 ### shortcut
-1) Try ro represent the problem in terms of index.
+1) Try to represent the problem in terms of index.
 2) Do all possible stuffs on that index according to the problem statement.
 If Questions say
 -> all possible way = sum(all possible stuffs)